Lemonjai/bier_v3/README.md

 * Create the Edit page for beer
 * Create the Update & Destroy methods for beer
 * Using a better logic for Beer Post creation
+* Add the top navbar
+* Add the approipate name for the logo
+* Add the primary styling for the index page

 <--- Outdated Logs for Bier V2--->